Taksin's reunification of Siam: Conquest of Trat

-After taking Chanthaburi, Phraya Tak and his forces proceeded by land to Trat, the easternmost Siamese port-town on the eastern coast.
-Phraya Tak found the Teochew Chinese merchant-pirates anchoring at the port of Trat who refused to submit.
-Phraya Tak then ordered his forces to attack the Chinese pirates.
-The fighting occurred for half a day until Phraya Tak eventually prevailed.
+After capturing Chanthaburi, Taksin and his forces continued overland to Trat, the easternmost Siamese port city on the eastern coast.
+There, he encountered a group of Teochew Chinese merchant-pirates anchored at the port who refused to submit to his authority.
+Taksin ordered his troops to launch an attack on the pirates.
+The fighting occurred for half a day until Taksin eventually prevailed.
 Many of the Chinese pirates were killed in the battle.
-Chiam (จีนเจียม) the leader of the pirates submitted to Phraya Tak.
+Chiam (จีนเจียม) the leader of the pirates submitted to Taksin.
 De Fels proposed that Chiam was the same person as Chen Tai (陳太, called Trần Thái in Vietnamese), the Teochew Chinese pirate who had earlier attacked Hà Tiên but was defeated by the forces of Mạc Thiên Tứ.
-With the conquest of Trat, Phraya Tak put the whole eastern Siamese coastline stretching from Chonburi to Trat under his control.
+With the conquest of Trat, Taksin put the whole eastern Siamese coastline stretching from Chonburi to Trat under his control.

 Reconquest of Ayutthaya

-Phraya Tak spent three months assembling his navy at a shipyard dock in Ban Samet Ngam, Chanthaburi.
-In October 1767, at the end of monsoon season, Phraya Tak and his retinue, numbering to 5,000 men, which was ten times larger than his original forces of 500 men when he left Ayutthaya earlier the same year, left Chanthaburi for Chao Phraya River.
-When he reached Chonburi, Phraya Tak learned that Thongyoo Noklek, whom he had appointed the governor of Chonburi, was still engaging in pirate activities.
-Phraya Tak then had Thongyoo Noklek arrested and executed by drowning.
+Taksin spent three months assembling his navy at a shipyard dock in Ban Samet Ngam, Chanthaburi.
+In October 1767, at the end of the monsoon season, He and his retinue, numbering to 5,000 men, which was ten times larger than his original forces of 500 men when he left Ayutthaya earlier the same year, left Chanthaburi for Chao Phraya River.
+When he reached Chonburi, Taksin discovered that Thongyoo Noklek, whom he had appointed the governor of Chonburi, was still engaging in pirate activities.
+He then had Thongyoo Noklek arrested and executed by drowning.